Top 10 change management best practices for IT and organizations

 Establish a system of feedback and dialogue

-Now that you know what you are working towards, it is time to ascertain what sort of strategy you are going to adopt when putting your plan in motion.
+Now that you know what you are working toward, it is time to determine the strategy you will adopt when putting your plan in motion.
 Implementation strategies vary depending on your specific needs, organization size, and scope of the change.
 Here are some common strategies that you can employ for change implementation:

 Top-down approach | Driven by the highest level of leadership | Effective for overarching changes |